hellstorm-software/Kult-Rising/readme.md

 ----------------------------------------------------------

 18.11.24
-- finished V. 1.0.0 of the Game Design Document
+- finished V. 1.0.0 of the GDD